Aquatic & Invasive Species Control general permit

 We issue this permit to state government agencies.
 It allows chemical treatments to control fish, animals, and insects.
-The chemicals can be used in freshwater (lakes, streams, and rivers) or salt water.
+The chemicals are used in freshwater (lakes, streams, and rivers) or salt water.
 This permit does not cover chemical treatments for noxious weeds or aquatic plants.
-Those activities will continue to be regulated under either the Aquatic Noxious Weed Control permit or the Aquatic Plant and Algae Management permit.
+We will continue to regulate these activities under either the Aquatic Noxious Weed Control permit or the Aquatic Plant & Algae Management permit.

-The new Aquatic and Invasive Species Control permit (AISC) combines three previous permits that were also issued to state agencies: Aquatic Invasive Species Control (WDFW), Fisheries Resource Management (WDFW), and Invasive Moth Control (WSDA).
+The new Aquatic & Invasive Species Control permit combines three previous permits that were also issued to state agencies: Aquatic invasive species management and Fisheries resource management general permits for WDFW and the Invasive moth control general permit for WSDA.
 The three previous permits have expired and are being replaced.

 Fisheries Resource Management general permit